samofthex/sam-harrison-music/pages/movies/wishep/index.md

 08:20
 <a href="https://www.facebook.com/laurenrycroftmusician/">LAUREN & CALLUM</a> - Lauren & Callum's talents perfectly compliment each other as they rip through two perfect covers of contempary pop, absolutely blowing the roof of as always.
 Lauren is still making music, and has just released her debut single <a href="https://youtu.be/odbiqkA2-lQ">'Paint the Skies'</a>

+14.30
+<a href="https://www.facebook.com/laurenrycrofusician/">EXPERIMENTAL SONIC MACHINES</a> - The music of Mr Peter Rollings is completely unique - partly because of his unique personality and delivery, partly because of incredible home made musical instruments!
+He also makes wonderful, unique artwork, with a psychadelic theme - on display at Lincoln's 10 Decimal Place.
+The people of Lincoln love Experimental Sonic Machines, but professional reptile Simon Cowell didn't seem to appreciate them quite as much as we do.
+On Pete's Britain's Got Talent audition he's treated not so nicely by Mr Cowell and his team - in fact they were incredibly rude.
+But don't worry!
+You can see Pete's incredible performance art here, with music better sound and visual than the tele.
+I love Pete's music, and I'd one million times rather work with him than Mr Cowell.
+Do you feel the same? x

  <a href="https://youtu.be/Q-BxIYCpXXk">Live @ the Collection</a>  - 2015<br>
  <a href="https://youtu.be/BrtIanK7zK0">The Society's Guide to Strange Living Prt.
 1</a>   - 2016<br>